re-data/re-data/getting_started/toy_shop_analysis/README.md

 ## Getting started tutorial :)

-This is example project for re_data tutorial
+Welcome to `re_data` getting started tutorial.
+We will analyse and monitor toy shop data here :)

-Toy shop is fictional e-commerce shop (selling toys :) It's example of how re_data project can work and help you improve data in your data warehouse.
+Toy shop is fictional e-commerce shop (selling toys :)
+It's example of how re_data project can work and help you improve data in your data warehouse.

-## Welcome to toy shop
+### Toy shop

 Toy shop DB has currently just 3 tables:
  - customers